curl/everything-curl/usingcurl/tls/verify.md

 curl built on windows that is not using the native TLS library (Schannel), have an extra sequence for how the CA store can be found and used.

-curl will search for a CA cert file named "curl-ca-bundle.crt" in these directories and in this order:
+curl searches for a CA cert file named `curl-ca-bundle.crt` in these directories and in this order:

  1. application's directory